spotlightpa/poor-richard/content/news/2020-09-08-SPLCASHXX.md

 Concerns about how cash benefit payments are spent have led lawmakers nationwide to institute strict rules and regulations intended to ensure accountability for public money.
 But these measures often create inefficiencies that tend to fall on the low-income families trying to get help, Reina said.
 What if, instead, policymakers trusted those families to spend their assistance payments on the things they need the most?

 “People often don’t realize how difficult it is to use housing assistance in its current form,” he said.

+<i>This story was updated to clarify two statistics provided by Gregory Heller of the Philadelphia Housing Development Corporation. </i>

 <i><b>100% ESSENTIAL:</b></i><i> </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> relies on</i><a href="https://www.spotlightpa.org/support"><i> funding from foundations and readers like you</i></a><i> who are committed to accountability journalism that gets results.
 If you value this reporting, please give a gift today at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.</i>